thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 }
 ```

-We have added a `String` today variable to our context, and now we can display
+We have added a `String` variable called `today` to our context, and now we can display
 it in our template:

 ```html